How to Set Up Google Analytics Host Name Filters and Segments

 - Setup Hostname Filter: This is a more permanent solution.
 It applies a filter to a view and it won’t record that data at all.
 Drawback on this one?
 You do need to be careful that you configure the filter properly or you risk losing valuable data indefinitely.
 We recommend setting up a test first in order to initiate.

-Who would benefit from the Google Analytics Hostname Filters and Segments?
+Who Benefits from Hostname Filters and Segments?

 We recommend that any marketing or SEO expert should know how to set this up in Google Analytics.
 It’s probably not going to be a problem for a client who doesn’t have a lot of site traffic, or for companies who don’t have ecommerce, but it’s not unusual to see errors like this on any website.
 It certainly doesn’t hurt to use on every website just as a precaution to ensure that the data you’re pulling into analytics isn’t full of spam, archaic data from previous sites, or errors that ruin the metrics you’re trying to read.
 Of course, this is just one reason why you may be experiencing erroneous data on your website, and troubleshooting is tough, but this setup is simple enough and will ensure the data is coming from the right host.